SnowTrac: Reported snow totals, so far, for Dec. 25 storm

-The map below shows snowfall accumulations reported so far from National Weather Service observers, as of 1 p.m.
+The map shows snowfall accumulations reported so far by National Weather Service observers, as of 1:58 p.m.
 Monday.

 INTERACTIVE: Christian MilNeil | @c_milneil

-The map below shows snowfall accumulations reported so far from National Weather Service observers, as of 1 p.m.
+The map shows snowfall accumulations reported so far by National Weather Service observers, as of 1:58 p.m.
 Monday.

 Here at MaineToday Media we value our readers and are committed to growing our community by encouraging you to add to the discussion.